nomikoril/RRproject/RRproj.md

 Then, to find most relavant features to our model, we use correlation coefficients to decide if we include variable in model for numeric variables.
 For categorical variable we used ANOVA to asses if variable has association with credit scoring dependent variable.

-Next we use .... machine learning algorithms.
+Next we use Random Forest, AdaBoosting, and Neural Network machine learning algorithms.
 We specify the hyperparameters, model training processes, to enable other researchesr to replicate our model development process.

 ##### Importing Neccessary Libraries